 (Irma) One summer Apple Mountain Music was offering an ukulele workshop for beginners.
 I had never been even slightly interested in the instrument before, but thought it might be a fun workshop to take.
 Something completely new and different; a fun way to spend a Saturday morning.
 I got to class, and was confronted with a lanky character in a Hawaiian shirt, braids, with a dazzling smile and an infectious laugh.
 Me and my borrowed Uke bonded over tunes and laughter; so much so, that I bought the instrument on my way out the door.
 I had never had so much fun!
 Michael Ve'Seart is an outstanding performer and teacher, and made the class a wonderful experience for all who attended.
 While it may not be part of our regular repertoire, I foresee an arrangement of "Tequila" in our future!

 (Scott) One of my specialties in guitar teaching is full and mini (3-string) replaceable bar chords for 6-string and 12-string acoustic guitar plus electric guitar, emphasizing chord theory which makes everything much simpler.
-Push come to shove, while I don't play ukulele much, I've taught the same thing for uke.
+While I don't play ukulele much, I've taught the same chord concepts for uke.